University of Surrey International Study Centre

-If the application is accepted, a written Offer of a Place will be made.
-To accept this Offer a confirmation payment is required comprising a non-refundable enrolment fee of £200, £1,000 refundable security deposit and £500 in advance fees.
-All offers are made subject to availability.
-Non-payment by the fee deadline may put your place at risk.
-When a Confirmation of Acceptance of Studies, hereafter referred to as CAS is requested a further minimum payment of the first semester’s fees is required, in order for the CAS to be issued.
-(Please note in some cases you may be required to pay all of the tuition fees in advance).
 In the event of an official visa rejection, only one further CAS will be issued in support of a second and final visa application.
-Full fees must be paid in advance for a second CAS to be issued.
-SISC reserves the right not to issue a second CAS if it deems the risk of visa rejection too great.
-The issuance of a CAS is subject to meeting certain criteria including, but not limited to, your financial status and in some cases, a satisfactory interview.
+Full fees for the year must be paid in advance for a second CAS to be issued, but will be refunded in the event of a second visa refusal (unless the visa is refused on account of fraud).
+We reserve the right not to issue a second CAS if we deem the risk of rejection too great.
+The issuance of a CAS is subject to meeting certain criteria including, but not limited to, your financial status and, in some cases, a satisfactory interview.

-The refundable security deposit is primarily held against any damages and other incidental expenses, and if at the end of a course there are any monies left these can be offset against disbursements, otherwise an invoice will be issued for any damages/disbursements in excess of the deposit.
+The security deposit is primarily held against any damages incurred to Centre property and related expenses.
+If, at the end of a course, there are any monies left these may also be offset against debts incurred by you in relation to expenses such as course-related travel or extra-curricular activities, otherwise an invoice will be issued for any damages/outstanding fees in excess of the deposit.
 Any monies left will be refunded within 90 days of completion of the final semester less any deductions made for any amount outstanding at that time.
-No other refunds will be made.

 View the full Accommodation Refund Policy